Our Tour to Northern Ethiopia in February 2002

 Axum, February 2002

-Next stop was king Kaleb’s palace, and after a stop at a famous stele with inscriptions in several languages we visited the main stele park.
+Next stop was King Kaleb‘s palace, and after a stop at a famous stele with inscriptions in several languages we visited the main stela park.
 The tallest being (non-standing) being about 13 floors high.

-Next to the steele park is the churches and the fenced church where the Arc of the Covenant is said to be stored.
-We were of course not allowed to go inside, but we were shown the old king crowns.
+Next to the steele park is the churches and the fenced church where the Ark of the Covenant is said to be stored.
+We were of course not allowed to go inside, but we were shown the old king crowns. (see also)

-We drove by minibus a few hours on gravel roads North-East of Axum, through Adwa, stopped at the Adwa battle location, and parked in the small village of Yeha. is the old temple site of Yeha.
+We drove by minibus a few hours on gravel roads North-East of Axum, through Adwa, stopped at the Adwa battle location, and parked in the small village of Yeha to see the old temple site of Yeha.
 Archaeologists are not sure about its origin, but believe it was built by people coming across from Yemen.

 We visited the temple and the churches treasure chamber, and then walked through the heat to some local houses before heading back to Axum.